The Psychology of Paint Color: How to Pick the Perfect Shades for Your Home

 Combinations

-For maximum stimulation, combine complementary colors from opposite sides of the color wheel, such as red and green, or orange and blue.
-A red accent wall paired with a green desk in a home office fuels passion and growth.
-An orange rug layered over a blue carpet in a playroom generates an exciting contrast for imaginative play.
+For maximum lift, pair complementary colors—such as red with green or orange with blue.
+A red accent wall with a green desk fuels passion and growth in an office; an orange rug layered over a blue carpet adds lively contrast for imaginative play.

 Factors Besides Psychology to Consider When Choosing Paint Colors